ctrlShiftBryan/rr-7-starter/memory-bank/progress.md

 * Update the index route with loader and UI components
 * Set up the testing infrastructure and write tests
 * Document the new functionality in the README

+2025-03-30 14:53:00 - Updated progress with completed file scanner implementation

+## Completed Tasks (Updated)

+* Created the file scanner module in app/lib/fileScanner.ts
+* Updated the index route with loader and UI components for file tree display
+* Added Bun test runner support instead of Vitest
+* Created and executed tests for the file scanner module
+* Updated tsconfig.json to include bun-types
 * Verify that the changes work in both development and production environments